Pornography: Prehistoric times

+Ancient and medieval times

 Vast number of artifacts discovered in ancient Mesopotamia region had explicit depictions of heterosexual sex.
 Glyptic art from the Sumerian Early Dynastic Period frequently showed scenes of frontal sex in the missionary position.
 In Mesopotamian votive plaques from the early second millennium (c.
 2000), a man is usually shown penetrating a woman from behind while she bends over drinking beer through a straw.
 Middle Assyrian lead votive figurines often portrayed a man standing and penetrating a woman as she rests on an altar.
 Scholars have traditionally interpreted all these depictions as scenes of hieros gamos (an ancient sacred marriage between a god and a goddess), but they are more likely to be associated with Inanna, the Mesopotamian goddess of sex and sacred prostitution.
 Many sexually explicit images, including models of male and female sexual organs were found in the temple of Inanna at Assur.

 Depictions of sexual intercourse were not part of the general repertory of ancient Egyptian formal art, but rudimentary sketches of heterosexual intercourse have been found on pottery fragments and in graffiti.
 The final two thirds of the Turin Erotic Papyrus (Papyrus 55001), an Egyptian papyrus scroll discovered at Deir el-Medina, consists of a series of twelve vignettes showing men and women in various sexual positions.
 The scroll was probably painted in the Ramesside period (1292–1075 BCE) and its high artistic quality indicates that it was produced for a wealthy audience.
 No other similar scrolls have yet been discovered.

 Red-figure pottery, invented in ancient Greece, often portrayed erotic imagery as part of art works (c.
 530 BCE).

 Archaeologist Nikolaos Stampolidis had noted that the society of ancient Greece held lenient attitudes towards sexual representation in the fields of art and literature.
 The Greek poet Sappho's Ode to Aphrodite (600 BCE) is considered an earliest example of lesbian poetry.
 Red-figure pottery invented in Greece (530 BCE) often portrayed images that displayed eroticism.
 The fifth-century BC comic Aristophanes elaborated 106 ways of describing the male genitalia and in 91 ways the female genitalia.
 Lysistrata (411 BCE) is a sex-war comedy play performed in ancient Greece.

 Hindus consider sexuality and spirituality as two aspects of the same internal fire that sustains life, as well as enable its transcendence.